Cray-HPE/docs-csm/operations/hardware_state_manager/Restore_HSM_Postgres_from_Backup.md

     Get the number of node objects stored in HSM:

     ```bash
-    ncn# cray hsm state components list --type node --format json | jq .[].ID | wc -l
+    ncn# cray hsm state components list --type node --format json | jq .Components[].ID | wc -l
     ```

 15. Resync the component state and inventory.

-    After restoring HSM's postgres from a back up, some of the transient data like component state and hardware inventory may be out of sync with reality.
+    After restoring HSM's Postgres from a back up, some of the transient data like component state and hardware inventory may be out of sync with reality.
 This involves kicking off an HSM rediscovery.

     ```bash
     ncn# endpoints=$(cray hsm inventory redfishEndpoints list --format json | jq -r '.[]|.[]|.ID')